Navaneeth-R-Krishnan/G2_PS2_submission/README.md

-G2 Review Feature Extraction with BERT and Wordcloud Overview
+# G2 Review Feature Extraction with BERT and Wordcloud

-This project outlines a Deep Learning approach utilizing BERT (Bidirectional Encoder Representations from Transformers) to extract customer feature preferences from G2 reviews.
+# Overview
-BERT is a powerful language model capable of understanding contextual relationships in text data, making it suitable for this task.
+This project aims to extract customer feature preferences from G2 reviews using a Deep Learning approach centered around BERT (Bidirectional Encoder Representations from Transformers).
+BERT, being a robust language model, is adept at grasping contextual relationships within text data, rendering it well-suited for the task at hand.